bing pixel

 community garden

 The Environmental Stewardship team is responsible for the Medtronic Foundation Community Garden at Augsburg University, beautifying the corner of 20th Ave and 7th St since 2007.
-The garden has four main goals: to provide a space for the community to come and learn together; to beautify the neighborhood and campus; to provide growing space for those without it; and to assist gardeners in providing themselves a healthy diet.
+The garden has four main goals: to provide a space for the community to come and learn together; to beautify the neighborhood and campus; to provide growing space for those without it; and to assist gardeners in providing themselves with a healthy diet.
 Learn more at the Community Garden website.

 Partner organizations